Obsolete since Gecko 30 (Firefox 30 / Thunderbird 30 / SeaMonkey 2.27 / Firefox OS 1.4)

 HTMLVideoElement.
 The frame delay is the difference between a frame's theoretical presentation time and its effective display time.

 var videoElt = document.getElementById('my_vid'); var quality = videoElt.getVideoPlaybackQuality(); alert(quality.totalFrameDelay);

 The definition of 'VideoPlaybackQuality.totalFrameDelay' in that specification.

-true.
-In addition, support was limited to a whitelist of sites, for example YouTube, Netflix, and other popular streaming sites.
-The whitelist was removed and Media Source Extensions was enabled by default in 42+ for all sites.
+1. Limited support to a whitelist of sites, for example YouTube, Netflix, and other popular streaming sites.